-It’s official: Cup Match is back on and together with HSBC Bermuda, we’re celebrating the history and culture behind our annual cricketing holiday.
+It’s official: Cup Match is near and together with HSBC Bermuda, we’re celebrating the history and culture behind our annual cricketing holiday.
 In the lead up to the game, we’re reflecting on what it means to be Bermudian and the events and social change that led us to where we are today and of course, we’re making time for some fun – after all, Cup Match wouldn’t be Cup Match without a little partying.

 Here are 10 ways to celebrate Cup Match even if you’re not going to the game.